JosiahWitt/go-intro/part1/README.md

 ---

 ### [10: Pointers](code/10/main.go) - [Playground](https://play.golang.org/p/-TXD4c8AIU8)

+- Pointers are essential to Go, since by default values are copied and passed by value ([eg](https://play.golang.org/p/kjRNQ9ySTgh))
+  - Except:
+    - Slices, whose elements can be modified without explicit use of pointers ([eg](https://play.golang.org/p/-vY8xxAAJH-))
+    - Maps, who are essentially pointers in the underlying implementation ([eg](https://play.golang.org/p/FEbvy5nE9KM))

 - `func finishTodo(todo *Todo) {...}`
   - Creates a new function `finishTodo`, which has a parameter `todo` which is a pointer to a `Todo`